Boomtown (festival): Incidents and deaths

-In 2019, the festival saw very high winds, causing widespread damage to tents in all camping areas, as a result of fencing barriers blown onto the grounds.
-In addition, the Relic main-stage stage was closed during a performance by Shy FX after a piece of debris from the stage was blown onto the crowd.
-All subsequent acts that day were moved to the Lion's Den stage.
-The Relic stage re-opened the next day.
-No injuries were reported.

 From 2017, until authorities withdrew consent in 2019, drug-safety charity The Loop offered front-of-house drug testing on-site at Boomtown.
 During the period this service, involving sample testing and tailored harm reduction advice, was available, no drug-related deaths occurred at the festival.

 In 2024, 22-year-old Benjamin Buckfield from Essex died at Boomtown festival after taking MDMA powder.